 The mountains of western North Carolina are home to roughly 4,000 miles of coldwater streams, more miles of trout-supporting waters than any other southeastern state.
 Our home county, Transylvania, boasts nearly 500 miles of coldwater creeks, streams and rivers, which means there is wonderful trout fishing almost everywhere you look, ranging from tiny brook trout streams to raucous rivers plunging through deep gorges filled with rainbows and browns.
-Here is a sampling of some of the waters our fly fishing guides recommend for your trip.
+Here is a sampling of some of the waters our fly fishing guides recommend for your trip

 Consistently named as one of Trout Unlimited’s “Top 100 Trout Streams in America,” the Davidson is a very productive freestone river that supports many trophy-class fish over 20 inches.
 About 14 miles of the river, from its headwaters to Avery Creek, are managed under catch-and-release, fly-fishing only regulations.
 The lower mile is hatchery supported.
 The Davidson’s upper reaches, including such major tributaries as Cove Creek and Daniel Ridge Creek, are small and tight, with wild rainbows averaging 7 inches.
 But the river widens and deepens as it gets below the Pisgah Fish Hatchery, creating long, smooth runs and glassy pools, interspersed with some pocket water.
 This is where the bruisers lurk, but they are extremely hard to catch due to heavy fishing pressure and gin-clear water.
 Click here to read an article on fishing the Big D.

-East Fork of the French
+East Fork of the French Broad

 Once the sole domain of savvy locals, this roadside stream near Rosman has become one of the region’s most popular Delayed Harvest waters.
-The state stocks 17,735 trout along 4.75 miles of East Fork Road between Glady Fork Road and the main stem of the French Broad.
+The state stocks along 4.75 miles of East Fork Road between Glady Fork Road and the main stem of the French Broad.
 Catch-and-release regulations apply from October to May, and only single-hook artificial lures are allowed.
 All of the land along the East Fork is private, so please respect posted signs.
 There are three cascades along the East Fork, dumping into frothy holes brimming with stocked rainbow, brown and brook trout.
 These fish see a lot of flies, however, and can be snooty at times.
 If downsizing your tippet and fly sizes don’t work, walk up the road and try a different spot.

-West Fork of the French
+West Fork of the French Broad

 The West Fork is a sleeper stream that produces some of our biggest browns each year, yet it is overshadowed by its more heavily stocked cousin to the east.
 The state stocks only 1,500 trout upstream of the Silversteen Bridge, located on State Road 1312, which parallels the river for several miles.
 Access is difficult to the Forest Service portion of the river, which is located in a narrow, mostly trail-less gorge between Flat Creek and the bridge.
 Effluent from several trout farms in the West Fork’s headwaters make this a fecund stream with lots of bugs; sections of the river are known for their profuse, if unpredictable, hatches of burrowing mayflies.
 Hatchery supported regulations apply, which means the West Fork is closed to fishing in March.

-North Fork of the French
+North Fork of French Broad

-Our home river, the North Fork is a wide-open stream well suited for fly fishing.
+Our home river, the North Fork is stream well suited for fly fishing.
 Like its sister to the west, the North Fork runs through a deep, rocky gorge, plunging over several major waterfalls on its way to the mainstem of the French Broad near our shop.
 Several unmarked trails lead into the gorge from Hwy.
 215, but they are not for the faint of heart.
 Likewise, wading can be sketchy at higher water levels.
 The river’s fast runs and dark holes are home to browns and rainbows averaging 10 inches, but many quality fish are taken by bait fishermen and skilled fly anglers each year.
 Heavy stonefly nymphs and streamers are effective year-round.
 Above Macedonia Church Road, the river bisects private land in Balsam Grove and is heavily posted.
 The North Fork is regulated as Wild Natural Bait, allowing the harvest of four fish per day.

-West Fork of the Pigeon
+West Fork of the Pigeon River

 Located just across the divide from our fly shop, the West Fork is a sublime little trout stream, with crystalline pools so clear you can count the cobblestones six feet down.
 Beginning high along the Blue Ridge Parkway, the river follows Hwy.
 215 on its steep descent towards Lake Logan.
 The uppermost portion of the creek is steep, tight and designated as Wild Trout water, allowing single hook, artificial lures only.
 Between Queen Creek and Lake Logan, the West Fork is designated as Delayed Harvest, which is catch-and-release from October through May and full of stocked trout.
 Either stretch is fine dry-and-dropper water, but please mind private property downstream of Sunburst Campground.